Ditching No-IP for DuckDNS

 The whole idea is that you sign up on duckdns.org and get a unique key for your desired domain name.
 You take this unique key and their copy and paste script and run that every 30 minutes as a cron job.

-Every 30 minutes, your server uses wget (called via cron) with the duckdns URL and key and their server figures out your external IP and updates it accordingly.
+Every 30 minutes, your server uses curl (called via cron) with the duckdns URL and key and their server figures out your external IP and updates it accordingly.
 It was ridiculously easy to get started and used systems I already know and love (bash and cron).